muzzley/alljoyn-muzzley-connector/README.md

 22) Command line options:

+> The following list of options is only used for development and troubleshooting purposes.
+To connect with the Muzzley cloud, all default values are already being applied, and don’t need any change.

 | Command | Description |
 | ------------- | ----------- |
 | --core-endpointhost | set the Muzzley Core Endpointhost |